Mining industry: We can save the world 30 million tonnes of carbon dioxide emissions

 – Without sustainably produced metals and minerals – no sustainable transition.
 The green transition begins in the mine, says Maria Sunér.

-Note – The updated Climate Itinerary is only available in Swedish at the moment.
+Note – The updated Climate Roadmap is only available in Swedish at the moment.
 A translated version is under development and will be presented shortly.

 Svemin’s Climate Roadmap 2022 – Political requirements list